Prabesh01/Discord-bots/README.md

 ##### Info:
 - Mee6 discord bot has some features limited to premium members.
 Those features are cool but isn't quite important to have in normal servres so mee6 free membership is just fine.
 But one important feature that is not available for mee6 free users is the level based rewards.
-- Using this mee6.py, your bot in the server will fetch your server's leaderboard from mee6 api and check each members level and gives roles as configured in the script.
+- Using this mee6.py, your bot in the server will fetch your server's leaderboard from [mee6 api](https://mee6.xyz/api/plugins/levels/leaderboard/server_id_here) and check each members level and gives roles as configured in the script.

 ##### Usage:
 - Make sure mee6 leveling is enabled and your server's leaderboard is public.
 - Have your bot that will give the roles to your server members, ready in the server with all required permissions to the bot.
 - Provide the required values in mee6.py from line 5-11
 - Run the script in cronjob for every one day or one hour based on how busy your server is.
-Or you can remove the sys.exit() in line 51 and run the on_ready fuction in loop every one hour or so using task events.
+Or you can remove the sys.exit() in line 51 and run the on_ready fuction in loop every one hour or so using tasks.loop.

 # <a name="abin"></a>
 ## abin.py (Fetch particular content from image and post it to discord)